JuliaIO/HDF5.jl/README.md

 ## Changelog

 Please see [HISTORY.jl](HISTORY.md) for the changelog.
-Most changes have deprecation warnings and thus may not be listed under here, but for those that don't please refer to this file.
+Most changes have deprecation warnings and thus may not be listed in this file.

 ## Installation